MarkusSprunck/directed_graph_generator/README.md

 - UML generation is based on _plantUML_ and this needs _GraphVis_ to run.
 You find the installation packages here https://graphviz.gitlab.io/download/
 - Java 1.8 JRE will be needed to start the Spring Boot 2.1 application
+- A docker image will be created and started during the build, but you may also run without docker.
+In the case you use docker, just mount the path /usr/local/bin/data/ in the container to a local folder.

 Expected Results
 ----------------